OpenSourceEconomics/respy/docs/getting_started/recommended-reading.rst

 ===================

-To gain a deeper understanding of the underlying economic model and the mathematical methods used for solving and estimating this model, as well as obtaining a small overview of the relevant literature we suggest the following supplementary material depending on your current state of prior knowledge.
+To gain a deeper understanding of the underlying economic model and the mathematical methods used for solving and estimating this model as well as obtaining a small overview of the relevant literature we suggest the following supplementary material depending on your current state of prior knowledge.